BtheGit/raycaster/README.md

 ### Alternate fun ideas with raycasters:
 - A few dots running around shooting rays that get brighter where they intersect or illuminating bubbles flying around.
 - Try voxel terrain instead

+## Random working notes

+We'll start with a single ray for each n radians.
+But we need to have vertical rays as well if we decide to have variable height walls.